 Dysphoric Mania - Subject may experience uncharacteristic feelings of extreme irritability, superhuman positive and negative abilities, and a sense of disconnectedness with the world, him or herself, and those around him or her.
 Subject may project a hostile menacing presence.

 The pioneering diagnostician Emil Kraepelin observed various manic states ranging from high euphoria to high dysphoria with shadings in between.
 This also included delusional mania, with high levels of psychosis, paranoia, and aggression (see Psychosis in Mania).

 Nearly a century later, The DSM-5 finally got with the program and expanded the criteria for mixed episodes.

 More on Dysphoric Mania

-The DSM-5 (due out in 2013) would include three depressive symproms in mania, but this focus on symptom-counting overlooks the real issue.
+The DSM-5 includes three depressive symproms in mania, but this focus on symptom-counting overlooks the real issue.
 What we are really looking for is evidence of anything that may turn a euphoric state into a dysphoric one.
-As I report in a blog on HealthCentral's BipolarConnect:
+As I report in a blog on HealthCentral:

 It may take just one depressive symptom for that to happen.
 Or it may involve a bit of anxiety.
 Or the simple fact may be that our manias have turned on us with no input from depression of anxiety at all.